Stationary and moving bright solitons in Bose-Einstein condensates with spin-orbit coupling in a Zeeman field: Single-particle energy spectrum

 \section{Single-particle energy spectrum}

-When we discuss the multi-particle system, it is necessary to analyze the energy spectrum of a single particle which is the relationship between momentum and energy.
-It can be obtained by solving the eigenvalues of single-particle Hamiltonian or the PW solutions of linear equations.
+When we discuss the multi-particle system, it is necessary to analyze the single-particle energy spectrum, which is the relationship between the momentum and energy of a single particle \cite{ravisankar_effect_2021}.
+It can be obtained by solving the eigenvalues of single-particle Hamiltonian or the PW solutions of linear Schr\"{o}dinger equations.
 In a BEC, almost all particles are in the same state, while the state corresponds to a point in the energy spectrum when the interactions are ignored.
 Considering the attraction (repulsion) interaction, the energy of the system decreases (increases).
 In other words, if the energy of the system is below (above) the energy spectrum, the wave function of the system is a bright (dark) soliton.
-Besides, the derivative of the energy spectrum determines the group velocity of the system, which is the velocity of the soliton.
-Therefore, the energy spectrum plays an important role in our study of matter wave solitons in spinor BECs with SOC.
+Besides, the derivative of the energy spectrum determines the group velocity of the system, which is the velocity of the corresponding soliton.
+Therefore, the single-particle energy spectrum plays an important role in our study of matter-wave solitons in spinor BECs with SOC.

-The expression of the energy spectrum is very complex when both $p$ and $q$ are considered, so we discuss their influence on energy spectrum separately.
-The single-particle Hamiltonian $H_0$ of Eq.~\eqref{eq1} is
+The expression of the energy spectrum is very complex when both $p$ and $q$ are considered, so we discuss their influence on the energy spectrum separately.
+By solving the eigenvalues of the single-particle Hamiltonian of equation~\eqref{eq1}, we obtain the energy spectrum when $q=0$ or $p=0$: